yeikos/js.url/README.md

 **url.href()**

-> Build an URL string in base to current attributes values.
+> Builds an URL string in base to current attributes values.

 returns URL string.

 **url.href(url)**

-_url: string or attributes object._
+_url: string, attributes object or DOM element._

-> Set a new URL that replaces all attributes.
+> Sets a new URL that replaces all attributes.

 returns instance.